Non-monogamy: Social attitudes toward non-monogamy

-Factors influencing dynamics of non-monogamous relationships

-The most commonly used symbol of non-monogamy is the heart and infinity.

-Non-monogamy introduces unique challenges to involved partners, such as managing emotions like jealousy, maintaining trust and boundaries, and navigating social stigmas.
-Couples are more likely to adapt positively to non-monogamy if specific foundational conditions are met.
-This includes both partners wanting their relationship to remain primary, the couple having an established reservoir of good will, and a minimum of lingering resentments from past hurts and betrayals.
-A shared agreement on the decision to pursue non-monogamy, along with a sense of equality and autonomy between partners, is also crucial in building trust and navigating the complexities of a non-exclusive arrangement.
-Studies emphasise the importance of direct communication between partners.
-Key topics for discussion include the degree of openness versus secrecy in their arrangement, ensuring voluntary participation and avoiding coercion and inequality, and clarity versus vagueness.

 Other minor forms of non-monogamy

 While it is tempting to categorise non-monogamy in broad categories, human relationships are complex and multifaceted with many terms emerging to reflect the nuanced nature of non-monogamous arrangements.
 Some people use the term "monogamish" to describe relationships that are primarily monogamous but allow for some degree of flexibility in terms of sexual or romantic experiences outside the primary partnership.
 Partners in such relationships may, for example, agree to occasional flings, participation in group activities, or other consensual experiences that do not threaten the emotional core of their partnership.
 Similarly, the term "don't ask, don't tell" is used to describe a relationship arrangement where partners tacitly agree to allow sexual or romantic activities outside the primary relationship, but without explicitly discussing or disclosing the details of those activities.